Gdoc/Admin

 Africa

 Africa is still rich in biodiversity.
 It’s the only continent with a significant number of large mammals left.
-Unfortunately, it has dramatically declined in recent decades—an average decline of two-thirds (66%) since 1970.
+Unfortunately, it has dramatically declined in recent decades with an average decline of 76% since 1970.

 Like Latin America, the main drivers of this are habitat loss for expanding agriculture and the overexploitation of animals for hunting, poaching, and wildlife trade.
 Looking at initial trends in the continent’s subregions, the decline has been most severe in West, Central, and East Africa.
 Populations have been more stable in the North and South.